solid/authorization-panel/proposals/authorization-ucr/uc-survey.md

 * +1 KaiGilb: graphMetrix.
 Im not sure this should be handled by permission, but yes, they should not see it.
 * +1 hindia:
 * +1 dmitrizagidulin:
 * 0 bblfish: A bit too vague.
 This may just be a case of  making the filtering rules invisible to either user.
-Filtering is orthogonal to access control, and filters can themselves be access controlled.
+Filtering is orthogonal to access change, and filters can themselves be access changeled.

 ### Minimal Credential Disclosure
 URL: https://solid.github.io/authorization-panel/authorization-ucr/#uc-minimalcredentials